Thomas-mcinally/advent-of-code/README.md

     - Could also possibly improve by using a level-order traversal?
 - Day17: Make more optimal dijkstras by using a heap (instead of just arra that is sorted every iteration)
 - Day 21: Improve BFS by using queue data structure
+- Day 24 part2: Refactor to only use C - perhaps use the geometric solution instead of Z3 solver.

 ## Scripts
 Build and run: